meursault03/conversors-hex-oct-binary/README.md

 # converters-hex-oct-binary
-A simple program for hexadecimal, octal, binary and decimal conversions
+A simple program for hexadecimal, octal, binary and decimal conversions I made during college.